susmitpy/talks/aws_lambda.md

 ---

 # Before We Start...
-There are some common things between this and the next session
+There are some common things between this and the previous session

 ### 1. Infrastructure as Code &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  2.  ...and
 <v-click>